Powerlearnproject/se-assignment-day-2-git-and-github-Sicelumusa1/README.md

 Use '.gitignore' file to specify which file should not be included.
 Also avoid using the command "git add .", rather specify the file you are commiting this also ensure well descriptive commit messages.

 Best Practices:
-Automated Testing
+Automated Testing,
-Document Processes
+Document Processes,
-Regular Communication
+Regular Communication.